LERCAutomation/DataSync-ArcPro-UserGuide/setup/setup.rst

 LocalClause
 	The local layer selection where clause (if required).

-RemoteTable
+RemoteTableUp
-	The name of the remote table in SQL Server containing the features.
+	The name of the remote table in SQL Server containing the remote features to upload to.

-RemoteClause
-	The remote table selection where clause (if required).
+RemoteTableDown
+	The name of the remote table/view in SQL Server containing the remote features to download from.

 RemoteLayer
 	The name of the layer in GIS displaying the remote features from SQL Server.

+RemoteQuery
+	The SQL statement that defines the select query to be issued to the database.

+RemoteOIDs
+	The fields from the query that will generate a dynamic, unique row identifier.

+RemoteShapeType
+	The shape type of the query layer.

+RemoteSRID
+	The spatial reference identifier (SRID) value of the remote query layer.

+RemoteSpatialReference
+	The coordinate system that will be used by the output query layer.

 KeyColumn
 	The name of the key column in the local layer and remote table.